The Flying V – that we wrote about here – is a dramatic design intended to tackle the major issues facing the aerospace industry.

 The current range of the M-Star sits around 310 miles making it ideal for use across Europe.

-EasyJet expect the M-Star to start flying their London to Amsterdam service.
+EasyJet expects the M-Star to start flying their London to Amsterdam service.
 As their second busiest route this would make a huge difference in terms of reducing emissions.

 What isn’t clear is how long the M-Star would take to recharge and what adverse weather could do to the range.